 Annual professional maintenance is still recommended to keep your ductless unit in tip-top shape.

-Ductless air conditioners are some of the most energy efficient heating and cooling systems out there.
-They are a great option for spaces without existing ductwork.
-Or, they can supplement an existing air conditioning system by eliminating “hot spots” in your home.
-Also, while a multi-split ductless system can make a good replacement for your existing central air conditioner, the initial cost might outweigh the benefits.
-Compared to window units, they are more secure, less noticeable, quieter and more efficient, although their upfront cost is higher.
+Ductless mini split air conditioners are some of the most energy efficient heating and cooling systems out there.
+So if you want to heat or cool a small residence, room addition, garage, enclosed lanai, or another similar space without existing ductwork, then ductless is a great option.
+Ductless units can supplement your existing air conditioning system, helping to eliminate hot or cold spots in your home.
+Also, compared to window units, they are more secure, less noticeable, quieter and more efficient, although their upfront cost is higher.
+However, while a multi-split ductless system can make a good replacement for your existing central air conditioner, the initial cost of installation might outweigh the benefits.